 When you first read this argument, it has a visceral appeal, but today’s analysis reveals the hidden trapdoor that plunges Ostrander to an affirmance of his two convictions.
 The problem, as noted by today’s majority opinion (Judge Clements, joined by Judge Haley) is this:

-Under familiar caselaw, double jeopardy, in the form of two punishments for the same conduct, kicks in where each offense requires proof of something that isnt required for the other.
-Here, Ostrander conceded that attempted capital murder for hire requires proof of a separate element committing an act in furtherance of the crime, instead of just talking about it.
+Under familiar caselaw, double jeopardy, in the form of two punishments for the same conduct, kicks in where each offense requires proof of something that isn’t required for the other.
+Here, Ostrander conceded that attempted capital murder for hire requires proof of a separate element – committing an act in furtherance of the crime, instead of just talking about it.
 But what about the other way around?
 The court notes today that, considered in the abstract, it is possible to be convicted of the attempted capital murder for hire without being guilty of solicitation to commit murder.
 How is that possible?
 Easy; just look at it from the perspective of the hit man.
-Hes guilty of attempted murder for hire even if he never solicited anybody (he is, in the words of the opinion, the solicitee rather than the solicitor).ething that isn’of a Thus, convicting someone of soliciting murder requires proof of an element that isnt required in the attempted murder for hire count, so its not double jeopardy.
+He’s guilty of attempted murder for hire even if he never solicited anybody (he is, in the words of the opinion, the “solicitee” rather than the “solicitor”).
+Thus, convicting someone of soliciting murder requires proof of an element that isn’t required in the attempted murder for hire count, so it’s not double jeopardy.